afzaal-ahmad-zeeshan/nodejs-typescript/README.md

 This should run the app on your [http://localhost:3000](http://localhost:3000).

+> If this command takes too long to run, comment the Swagger code.

 ## Postman

 The API supports documentation in-code, with OpenAPI/Swagger, and a collection